juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 let a : Any<ProtocolA, Any<ProtocolB, ProtocolC>>
 ```

 A nested `Any<...>` may declare a class or any-class constraint, even if its parent `Any<...>` contains a class or any-class constraint, or a sibling `Any<...>` constraint declares a class or any-class constraint.
 However, one of the classes must be a subclass of every other class declared within such constraints, or all the classes must be the same.
 This class, if it exists, is chosen as the `Any<...>` construct's constraint.
+(See *Existential Type Equivalence*, below.)

 Examples: